going beyond the surface of meaningful experience design

 This process of orienting actually brings our stress response down.
 It activates the parasympathetic nervous system so that we can bring ourselves into the present moment and not get stuck in worry or fear.
 It’s a biological necessity to thrive in this world.

-And yet, most people in our industry, an industry that revolves around environmental exploration, don’t know about this.
+And yet, most people in our industry, an industry that revolves around environmental exploration, are unaware of this.
 And unfortunately, in today’s chaotic world, many people’s ability to orient has been compromised.
 Which means they are entering into new experiences literally dis-oriented.

 This is why it’s so important that the beginning of the journey sets the stage for safe integration into a new place.
 Exploratory orienting, novelty, discovery, and curiosity are closely linked and help us shift out of fearful shutdown or hypervigilant states.
 Uplifting curiosities, calming tactile or olfactory touchpoints, glimmers, and inspiring cultural symbols are all ways to create a comfort zone to welcome visitors in.

 Why is safety the #1 most important aspect of the journey?
 Because your visitors are carrying their emotional baggage with them into this new experience.
-Their fears, limiting beliefs, and nervous system dysregulation doesn’t disappear the moment they step into a new destination.
+Their fears, nervous system dysregulation, and limiting beliefs don't disappear the moment they step into a new destination.

 Safety isn’t limited to our physical fears – oftentimes we feel most unsafe when there is no physical threat at all.
 It’s the emotional threats that are most pervasive and disorienting in today’s world.
 Something as “harmless” as a judgmental look from someone can often trigger a feeling of unsafeness.